Search documentation...

 Choosing your sync engine in the Hightouch UI

-You can set up the Lightning sync engine at this point or continue with the standard sync engine and upgrade to the Lightning engine later.
-Once you've configured the Lightning engine, you can't switch back to the standard engine.
+You can set up the Lightning sync engine at this point or continue with the Basic sync engine and upgrade to the Lightning engine later.
+Once you've configured the Lightning engine, you can't switch back to the Basic engine.

 In addition to enabling the Lightning sync engine in the Hightouch UI, you need to: